wheely/ember-dialog/README.md

 Old version (ember-cli-dialog and ember-dialog below v2) outdated and will not be supported.

+Tutorials, Cookbook and documentation you can find on the [site](http://wheely.github.io/ember-dialog/).

 ## Installation

 Installing the library is as easy as: